Shopify SEO Guide: How to increase organic traffic to your store

 Shopify SEO basics

 Shopify’s page editor.
-Shopify’s content management system (CMS) has a page editor with a simple user interface to build landing pages, product detail pages and blog posts.
+Shopify’s content management system (CMS) has a page editor with a simple user interface to build landing pages, collections pages, product detail pages and blog posts.

 The page editor allows for basic formatting options, headings, tables and the ability to edit in HTML.
-You can also upload photos and embed video to the pages.
+You can also upload photos and embed videos to the pages.

 The search engine listing preview section automatically generates a page title and meta description based on the content you enter in the page details section.
+By default, your page title is used for the title tag and H1 and your description is used for the meta description.
+Site owners can overwrite these automated defaults by modifying their search engine preview section.

 Page titles are an important ranking factor.
 They provide search engines with information about the contents of your page and they often appear as the headline for your search result.